 Because occupations involving physical labor dominate the local economy, Priest River is generally considered to be a blue-collar town.
-41.65% of the Priest River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Priest River is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Priest River who work in office and administrative support (12.30%), maintenance occupations (8.35%), and management occupations (7.77%).
+35.82% of the Priest River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Priest River is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Priest River who work in maintenance occupations (10.28%), management occupations (8.04%), and office and administrative support (7.80%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Priest River is worth considering.

-The per capita income in Priest River in 2022 was $28,731, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $114,924 for a family of four.
+The per capita income in Priest River in 2022 was $32,957, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $131,828 for a family of four.
 However, Priest River contains both very wealthy and poor people as well.

+Priest River is a somewhat ethnically-diverse city.
 The people who call Priest River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Priest River residents report their race to be White, followed by Native American.
-Important ancestries of people in Priest River include German, Irish, English, Swedish, and Norwegian.
+Important ancestries of people in Priest River include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Priest River is English.
 Other important languages spoken here include Italian and Polish.